Programme summary

 Will any roads need to be closed during these works?

 Yes, some sections of road may be closed to through traffic at times to complete these works more efficiently and safely.
-Borman Road, between Horsham Downs Road and Barrington Drive, will be closed to through traffic in late March for up to four months.
+Sections of Borman Road and Horsham Downs Road will be closed to through traffic during the project.
 Resident access will be kept at all times with a detour in place for through traffic.
-Once this section is complete, we will need to close other sections of Borman Road and Horsham Downs Road to complete the next stages of these works.
-We will provide more information about these future works before they start.

 Will there be on-street parking on Borman Road?